What is a Public Adjuster?

 Like any situation, it’s always best to get professionals involved as early in the process as possible.
 But professional help does come with a cost and many policyholders make the decision to handle their claim themselves.
 Some are successful, but many become bogged down in the process and are never really sure they received the proper settlement amount.
 With insurance claims, a policyholder should beware they do not agree to or sign anything presented to them by their insurance carrier that they are not totally comfortable with.

 Consider turning to a public insurance adjuster when one or more of the following conditions exist:

 • You don’t have the time to deal with the demands of the insurance company.
 People already have full lives.
 They work and have family commitments and may not want to deal with the stress of trying to get a claim processed and paid.

 • You don’t understand your policy.
 Insurance contracts can and will contain confusing documents and language leaving individuals unsure of their coverage.
-Turn to a licensed public adjuster like Alan Jacoby for help.
+Turn to a licensed public adjuster like our claims team for help.

 • You don’t have the expertise.
 Filing an insurance claim (especially with extensive and complicated damages) can be daunting.
 Get help if you are confused and avoid mistakes that might affect your settlement.

 • Your damage is extensive.
 Severe property damage creates a variety of complicated claim issues.
 Coverages that you are due under your policy and certain types of damages can often be missed.
 Certain expenses may also be placed in the wrong coverage categories.
 Identifying hidden structural damage, valuing your loss properly and accounting for possessions and valuables can impact the value and settlement of your claim.